fmaste/Haskell/Nix.md

 ## How?

-Nix packages are descriptions on how to build and install software components that written following an interface in a very powerful special purpose language.
+Nix packages are descriptions on how to build and install software components that are written following an specification in a very powerful special purpose language.

 Nix takes care of following the necessary steps in a way that the output is reproducible (a kind of ```make install``` sandbox).
 Every package is installed